The Best and Most Outrageous Examples of Mosaic Art in Southern California

 8 individual totems depict native influences and mythology as they relate to California history.
 Look closely, and you’ll see Pre-Columbian, Mexican, and other influences.
 Kingfishers, snakes, and animal-headed figures rise up to 21 feet in the air.

 The installation was finished a year after de Saint Phalle’s death.
-It took 4 years to complete.
+It took 4 years to complete this mosaic art.
 It’s free to the public and located at 3333 Bear Valley Pkwy, Escondido.

 Waterfront Park, San Diego